 Ever wonder who were the worst financial advisors of 2015?
-ThinkAdvisor compiled a list of 12 financial advisors who allegedly put their own self interests above their clients.
+ThinkAdvisor compiled a list of the Dirty Dozen, 12 financial advisors who allegedly put their own self interests above their clients.
 According to ThinkAdvisor, the amount of money stolen was not the only factor considered.
 The type of victims they took advantage of and the complexity of the scam earned the following financial professional a spot on ThinkAdvisor’s list of the 12 worst Financial Advisors in America.

 12. Bryan Binkholder of St. Louis called himself a “Financial Coach,” but allegedly turned out to be a thief.
 He pled guilty to theft after soliciting $3.6 million in real estate ventures.